 Impressions from the Marcel Ostertag “MUSE” presentation

 Nevertheless, I couldn’t stay to enjoy the nice location more, because I had to rush and meet Cocco for the next show at E-Werk: Danny Reinke.
-I had no regrets, because it turned out to be one of my favorite ones.
+I had no regrets because it turned out to be one of my favorite ones.
 I had never seen his show before, but I always loved his looks when my stylists brought them to our shootings.
 I was really curious to see the new collection on the runway this time and truly amazed when I got sight of the elaborate safari looks.
 The main colors were beige and fir green, while some plaid elements were included as well as lots of tulle, which I loved.
-As for the tights underneath the short pants, skirts or dresses, they partly were in vibrant colors like shining red and green – very eye-catching.
-The cuts in general seemed to be quite classy and the models walked in a slow misterious way to very unagitated music – which I found very sophisticated.
+As for the tights underneath the short pants, skirts, or dresses, they partly were in vibrant colors like shining red and green – very eye-catching.
+The cuts, in general, seemed to be quite classy and the models walked in a slow mysterious way to very unagitated music – which I found very sophisticated.

 Danny Reinke – S/S 2018 show